hsouf/zk-circuits-rs/readme.md

 # Circuits

-- `SquareRootCircuit`: to generate a proof that we know the square root of a value without disclosing the root value.
+- `SquareRootCircuit`: to generate a proof that we know the square root of a value `x` without disclosing the root value.